-7.7 Temperature Controller
+8.6 Temperature Controller

-The bath temperature is controlled by Hart Scientific's unique hybrid digital/analog temperature controller.
+The bath temperature is controlled by Fluke Calibration's unique hybrid digital/analog temperature controller.
 The controller offers the tight control stability of an analog temperature controller as well as the flexibility and programmability of a digital controller.

-The bath temperature is monitored with a thermistor resistance sensor in the control probe.
+The bath temperature is monitored with a platinum resistance sensor in the control probe.
 The signal is electronically compared with the programmable reference signal, amplified, and then fed to a pulse-width modulator circuit which controls the amount of power applied to the bath heater.

 The bath is operable within the temperature range given in the specifications.
-For protection against solid-state relay failure or other circuit failure, the microcontroller automatically turns off the heater with a second mechanical relay anytime the bath temperature is more than a certain amount above the set-point temperature.
-As a second protection device, the controller is also equipped with a separate thermocouple temperature monitoring circuit which shuts off the heater if the temperature exceeds the cut-out set-point.
+For protection against solid-state relay failure or other circuit failure, the microcontroller will automatically turn off the heater with a second mechanical relay anytime the bath temperature is more than a certain amount above the set-point temperature.
+As a second protection device, the controller is also equipped with a separate thermocouple temperature monitoring circuit which will shut off the heater if the temperature exceeds the cutout set-point.

-The controller allows the operator to set the bath temperature with high resolution, set the cut-out, adjust the proportional band, monitor the heater output power, and program the controller configuration and calibration parameters.
+The controller allows the operator to set the bath temperature with high resolution, set the cutout, adjust the proportional band, monitor the heater output power, and program the controller configuration and calibration parameters.
 The controller may be operated in temperature units of degrees Celsius or Fahrenheit.
 The controller is operated and programmed from the front control panel using the four key switches and digital LED display.
-The controller may also be optionally equipped with a serial RS-232 or IEEE-488 GPIB digital interface for remote operation.
-Operation of the controller using the front control panel is discussed in Section 8.
-Operation using the digital interfaces is discussed in Section 9.
+The controller may also be optionally equipped with an serial RS-232 or IEEE-488 GPIB digital interface for remote operation.
+Operation of the controller using the front control panel is discussed following in Section.
+Operation using the digital interfaces is discussed in Section.

-When the controller is set to a new set-point the bath heats or cool to the new temperature.
+When the controller is set to a new set-point the bath will heat or cool to the new temperature.
 Once the new temperature is reached the bath usually takes 10-15 minutes for the temperature to settle and stabilize.
-There may be a small overshoot or undershoot of about 0.5° C.
+There may be a small overshoot or undershoot of about $0.5^{\circ}$ C.

-8 Controller Operation
+9 Controller Operation

-This section discusses in detail how to operate the bath temperature controller using the front control panel.
+This chapter discusses in detail how to operate the bath temperature controller using the front control panel.
 Using the front panel key switches and LED display the user may monitor the bath temperature, set the temperature set-point in degrees C or F, monitor the heater output power, adjust the controller proportional band, set the cutout set-point, and program the probe calibration parameters, operating parameters, serial and IEEE-488 interface configuration, and controller calibration parameters.
-Operation is summarized in Figure 5.
+Operation is summarized in Figure 6.

-8.1 Bath Temperature
+9.1 Bath Temperature